Non-Postage Baseball Stamps

 1920s Wrigley Gum Advertisement featuring Baseball

 The Youth’s Companion was an children’s magazine that was printed from 1827 to 1929, until it became The American Boy in 1929.
 The Companion was published in Boston, Massachusetts by Perry Mason & Co.
-This stamp was printed in 1917 to promote outdoor and indoor sports for boys.
+This stamp was printed between 1914 and 1917 to promote outdoor and indoor sports for boys, and is of New York Giants pitcher, Rube Marquard.

 Unknown Cinderella Baseball Stamps